khalilami2005-ctrl/machine_learning_web_app/Readme.md

 # Building a Machine Learning Web Application

 ## Bilibili videos
+:rocket: All code used in the videos can be found in this repository.

 - Get Inspired!
   - [Video 1 - Get Inspired!](https://www.bilibili.com/video/BV1244y1J7C7/)
 - Streamlit